How New York Lawyers Handle Uninsured Car Accident Claims

 Step 1: Seek Medical Attention & Document Injuries

-• Call 911 immediately to summon emergency care if necessary.
+• Call 911 immediately for emergency care.

 • Visit a doctor even if injuries seem minor.